Program Director: Dr. Rene' Hauser

 The MSED B12 Literacy degree meets the criteria for additional professional certification area in New York.

-Upon graduation, teachers will be recommended by the SBU EPPC Office to NYS for dual certification in Literacy Education: Birth to Grade 6 AND Secondary Grades 5-12, at which time the graduate can apply at the NYSED website to take the literacy certification assessment.
+Upon graduation, teachers will be recommended by the SBU EPPC Office to NYS for dual certification in Literacy Education: Birth to Grade 6 AND Secondary Grades 5-12.

 The admission committee reviews the following in considering candidates for this program: